Ernest Holmes Sr.

-The birth of an idea
+Biography

+Holmes was born in Hobbs Island, Alabama.

-Holmes got the idea after assisting a friend of his from business school, John Wiley, after Wiley's Model T flipped over into a ditch.
-Holmes then modified his 1913 Cadillac to pull cars and transport them to his garage by affixing an iron chain, a pulley, and several poles to the back of his Cadillac.
-Holmes quickly patented his invention, and thus the towing industry was born.
-He spent the next two years theorizing and forming a concrete idea, filing his patent on January 17, 1918.
+The idea of the tow truck came after assisting a friend from business school, John Wiley, after Wiley's Model T flipped over into a ditch.
+Holmes modified his 1913 Cadillac to pull cars and transport them to his garage by affixing an iron chain, a pulley, and several poles to the back of his Cadillac.
+Holmes patented this idea on January 17, 1918.

-The basis for Ernest Holmes Sr.'s patents was the unique concept of having a "split-boom" wrecker that could anchor the truck on one side, and retrieve from the other side without tilting the wrecker.
+The basis for Ernest Holmes Sr.'s patents was the concept of having a "split-boom" wrecker that could anchor the truck on one side, and retrieve from the other side without tilting the wrecker.
 This was especially useful when a wrecked vehicle had gone down a steep embankment.